valhalla/valhalla-docs/explorer/map-matching.md

 The issue could be related to low GPS accuracy when you collected the trace.
 Reduced GPS accuracy may occur in urban environments, dense forests, valleys, or any other location where signals can be affected.

-In addition, if a discontinuity exists in the OpenStreetMap source data, the results may be incomplete because there are no lines to be matched.
-Mobility Explorer has a list of unmatched segments, along with links to zoom the map and see the area in OpenStreetMap.
-If you notice incorrect or missing features in OpenStreetMap, fix it to improve the data quality for all users.
+In addition, if a discontinuity exists in the OpenStreetMap source data, the results may be incomplete because there are no lines to match.
+Mobility Explorer has a list of unmatched segments, along with links to zoom to them on the map and see the areas in OpenStreetMap.
+If you notice incorrect or missing features in OpenStreetMap, fix them to improve the data quality for all users.

-When the match results in an error, you can style the segments but are not able to get turn-by-turn directions for your route.
+When the match results in an error, you can style the segments by attribute but are not able to get turn-by-turn directions for your route.

 ## Data credits